Dave's Sierra Fishing

-Lower Lola Montez Lake Fishing, Nevada County
+Photo of Lower Lola Montez Lake, Nevada County, CA

-Photo of Lower Lola Montez Lake
+Lower Lola Montez Lake Fishing

-Lower Lola Montez Lake Overview:
+Lower Lola Montez Lake Fishing

 Lower Lola Montez Lake offers convenient access from Highway 80 near Donner Summit.
-A moderate hour-and-a-quarter hike brings you to its wooded shores where you'll likely find 12 to 15 inch rainbows cruising the shallows.
+A moderate hour-and-a-quarter hike brings you to its wooded shores where you'll likely find 12 to 15-inch rainbows cruising the shallows.
 It's a great place to take kids for an overnight of camping and fishing.

 You can follow the trail from the junction to Upper Lola Montez Lake if you wish or you can make a more direct cross-country climb from the lower lake.
 The upper lake is 400 feet above its lower sister.
 4-wheel access to the upper lake has kept me away from it.
 Just north of Lower Lola Montez Lake is a little pond known as Hole in the Ground.
 I'd be tempted to go there just to see what it was like.
 It's part of a popular mountain biking loop, however.